 - Limited accessibility.
-If you’re in one of the 22 states without a branch location, getting face-to-face help will be difficult.
-And since most checking accounts have a limited amount of no-fee ATM transactions, you could quickly accumulate fees for withdrawing money.
+Most checking accounts have a limited amount of free ATM transactions, so you could quickly accumulate fees for withdrawing money at non-network ATMs.

 - Its savings accounts aren’t competitive.
 If you’ve only got a moderate amount to put away, U.S. Bank‘s savings accounts won’t earn you big bucks.
 Rates are less competitive than Goldman Sachs’ Marcus Savings account or Ally’s equivalent, for example.

 - Monthly fees.
 Every U.S. Bank savings account has monthly fees, although you can waive them when you meet certain balance requirements.